uwiuw/HTML-Slicer-Display/README.md

 <h3>SUMMARY</h3>

-Nothing fancy, just a showcase theme for slicer portfolio.
+Nothing fancy, just a showcase theme for slicer and UI Designer portfolio.
 <p>She/He can display theme in form of html/css files.
-This these can also show other
+The designer can also show other
-    type portofolio such as photograph, icons list, etc as log as it reside inside html file and upload as zip file.</p>
+    type portofolio such as photograph, icon lists, etc as long as it reside inside html file and upload as zip file.</p>
 <p> In front-end, use arrow-like icon to navigate through
     various html/css portfolio that have been reside in xhtml folder.</p>